rooftops, church tower with trees in coimbra

 As well, it’s famously known as a “University City” created during the 1940s.
 That means there’s an influence on how the city was developed, how the academics shape learning and research and that there are long-standing ceremonial and cultural traditions that have been kept alive through the centuries.

-Learn about the incredible history of the University of how it shaped Portugal through a guided tour of the campus by a former student, book your dates here!
+Coimbra Portugal things to do: learn about the incredible history of the University of how it shaped Portugal through a guided tour of the campus by a former student, book your dates here!

 2. The natural beauty of Coimbra